pguse/ics4u-2019-2020/exercises/05-sorting/README.md

 }
 ```

-The **print\( myList \)** statement simply shows the list after each pass through.
+The **print\( myList \)** statement simply shows the array after each pass through.
 It can be removed once you are convinced that the code works.